AmnaMazhar/JavaScript-Practice-Projects/README.md

 # JavaScript-Practice-Projects

-The purpose of this repository is to upload the pracice projects of JavaScript.
+The purpose of this repository is to upload the practice projects of JavaScript.